gisforgabriel/CV-olio/README.md

 # CV-olio

-A Jekyll template for a simple two page CV &amp; portfolio website.
-It is compatible with all modern browsers and will be seen in all its glory by those browsing without [NoScript](https://noscript.net/) et al.
+A Jekyll template for a simple two page CV &amp; portfolio website, packed with features and customisation.
+CV-olio is designed to be compatible with all modern browsers and does not rely on JavaScript.
+With no external dependencies it can even be distributed on a USB stick.

 - responsive
 - uses [golden ratio](https://en.wikipedia.org/wiki/Golden_ratio) where appropriate